Clinical Trial Agreement: Everything You Need to Know

 Many standard research institution contracts assume that the clinical trial is an FDA-regulated drug or medical device study, that the sponsor will provide product and study protocol, and that the cost will be fully funded by the sponsor.

 If you need help with negotiating a clinical trial agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.